Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Introduction

 Dynamical systems are a mathematical description of time-dependent states or quantities that characterize evolving processes in classical mechanics, electrical circuits, fluid flows, climatology, finance, neuroscience, epidemiology, and many other fields.
 Throughout the paper, we consider autonomous dynamical systems whose state evolves over a state-space $\Omega\subseteq\mathbb{R}^d$ in discrete time-steps according to a function $F:\Omega \rightarrow \Omega$.
 In other words, we consider dynamical systems of the form

 where $\pmb{x}_0$ is a given initial condition.
-Such a dynamical system forms a trajectory of iterates $\pmb{x}_0,\pmb{x}_1,\pmb{x}_2,\ldots,$ in $\Omega$.
-We are interested in answering questions about the system's behavior by analyzing such trajectories.
+Such a dynamical system forms a trajectory of iterates $\pmb{x}_0,\pmb{x}_1,\pmb{x}_2,\ldots$ in $\Omega$.
+We want to analyze such trajectories to answer questions about the system's behavior.
 The interaction between numerical analysis and dynamical systems theory has stimulated remarkable growth in the subject since the 1960s~\cite{kalman1963mathematical,lorenz1963deterministic,epstein1969stochastic,stuart1998dynamical}.
 With the arrival of big data \cite{hey2009fourth}, modern statistical learning \cite{friedman2017elements}, and machine learning \cite{mohri2018foundations}, data-driven algorithms are now becoming increasingly important in understanding dynamical systems~\cite{schmidt2009distilling,brunton2019data}.

-A classical viewpoint to analyze dynamical systems that originates in the seminal work of Poincar\'{e}~\cite{poincare1899methodes} is to study fixed points and periodic orbits as well as stable and unstable manifolds.
-There are two fundamental challenges with Poincar\'{e}'s geometric state-space viewpoint: \begin{itemize}[leftmargin=*]
+A classical viewpoint to analyze dynamical systems that originates in the seminal work of Poincar\'{e}~\cite{poincare1899methodes} is to study fixed points and periodic orbits, as well as stable and unstable manifolds.
+Two fundamental challenges with Poincar\'{e}'s geometric state-space viewpoint are: \begin{itemize}[leftmargin=*]

-\item \textbf{Nonlinear dynamics:} To understand the stability of fixed points of nonlinear dynamical systems, one typically forms local models centered at fixed points.
+\item \textbf{Nonlinear dynamics:} To understand the stability of fixed points of nonlinear dynamical systems, one typically forms local models centered at these fixed points.
 Such models allow one to predict long-time dynamics in small neighborhoods of fixed points and attracting manifolds.
-However, they do not provide good predictions for all initial conditions.
-A global understanding of nonlinear dynamics in state-space remains largely qualitative.
-Brunton and Kutz describe the global understanding of nonlinear dynamics in state-space as a ``\textit{mathematical grand challenge of the 21st century}"~\cite{brunton2019data}.
-In this paper, we focus on the Koopman operator viewpoint of dynamical systems.
+However, they do not provide reasonable predictions for all initial conditions.
+A global understanding of nonlinear dynamics in state-space remains largely qualitative~\cite{budivsic2012applied}.
+For example, Brunton and Kutz describe the global understanding of nonlinear dynamics in state-space as a ``\textit{mathematical grand challenge of the 21st century}"~\cite{brunton2019data}.
+This paper focuses on the Koopman operator viewpoint of dynamical systems.
 Koopman operators provide a global linearization of~\eqref{eq:DynamicalSystem} by studying the evolution of observables of the system.